-Internet: Riyadh wants to set password for the router consisting of two letters from A, B, C following one of the numbers 1, 2, 3.
+Internet: Riyadh wants to choose password for the router consisting of two letters from the letters A, B, C following one of the numbers 1, 2, 3.

-How many passwords can he set by using fundamental counting principle?
+How many passwords can he choose by using fundamental counting principle?

 Food: A customer can choose either cheese or eggs as a breakfast, he also can choose either milk or orange juice or apple juice as a drink.